Two Battles

-Mrs. Chana Prero analyzes the dimensions of the Leviim’s cities and their fields.
+Mrs. Chana Prero analyzes the motivations of Korach and his congregation.

 Mrs. Chana Prero analyzes the sin and the punishment of the Dor Haflagah, the generation after the Flood that built the Tower of Bavel.
 The class goes through the relevant verses and the corresponding comments of Rashi.
 This class is suitable to anyone wanting to explore the topic inside, regardless of knowledge of Hebrew or level of textual skills.